 Jerel Slaughter joined the Eller College of Management in 2002.
 Before coming to Eller, he worked as an assistant professor at Louisiana State University, which he joined after earning his PhD in Industrial and Organizational Psychology from Bowling Green State University.
 His areas of expertise include recruitment and applicant attraction, counterproductive and unethical behavior in organizations, pre-employment selection tests and leader personality and well-being.
-He is currently affiliated with the Academy of Management, the Society for Industrial and Organizational Psychology and the Association for Psychological Science.
+He is currently affiliated with the Academy of Management, the Society for Industrial and Organizational Psychology and the Association for Psychological Science, and was elected as a fellow of SIOP in 2022.
 He served as the Department Head for Management and Organizations from 2014 to 2019.

 MGMT 310A Organizational Behavior

 MGMT 503 Human Resource Management

 - Leader Personality and Well-Being